passages-kddcup2021/KDDCUP2021_OGB_LSC_MAG240M/README.md

 The default path of the dataset  is `.`， you can change it with add  `--root <your_path>` in your command line for all python scripts.
 We also provide script `run.sh` which can change the dataset path easily.

 ### Pre-Process
+Note: If you want to use this trick, you need to prepare `paper_to_paper_symmetric.pt` in advance.
+For more information, see [prepared](https://github.com/passages-kddcup2021/KDD2021_OGB_LSC_MAG240M/blob/bf1c5a1a53d73eefef1a2ce1aaf2f86f02b17741/model/rgnn.py#L79)

 ```shell
 python ./pre-process/sgc_embedding.py